 Welcome to the Cleanwater Made Easy Podcast Q and A. This is Q and A episode 3.

 Hi my name is Gerry Bulfin.
 I’m a WQA -Certified Master Water Specialist and water contractor here in Santa Cruz California, Northern California.
 Each week on our main podcast I go deeper into various well water treatment systems and problems.
 But I’m trying to do more of these quick Q&A episodes.
-We get so many questions every day and people email us, they call us, they chat with us through our website.
-Anyway, so there’s always great questions.
+We get so many questions every day and people email us, they call us, and they chat with us through our website.
+So there’s always great questions.

 This week John contacted us and he asked, “We recently had a water softener installed, now we’re having a problem with blue stains.
 The company that installed the softener tested our water and it is not acid.
 They said it’s not their fault and they cannot help.
 Have you ever heard of this happening?”